Paulo Dybala

-Paulo Exequiel Dybala (born 15 November 1993) is an Argentine professional footballer who plays as a forward for club Roma and the Argentina national team.
+Paulo Exequiel Dybala (born 15 November 1993) is an Argentine professional footballer who plays as a forward for the club Roma and the Argentina national team.
 He is nicknamed "La Joya" ("The Jewel").

 Dybala began his club career in 2011 with Instituto de Córdoba before signing for Palermo in 2012, where he won a Serie B title.
-In 2015, Dybala signed for Juventus and won Serie A titles and four Coppa Italia titles.
-He was also named Serie A Most Valuable Player in the 2019-20 season and was named in the Serie A Team of the Year four times; Dybala ranks as the club's ninth-highest all-time goalscorer.
-In 2022, Dybala joined fellow Serie A club Roma.
+In 2015, Dybala signed for Juventus and won five Serie A titles and four Coppa Italia titles.
+He was also named Serie A Most Valuable Player in the 2019–20 season and was named in the Serie A Team of the Year four times; Dybala ranks tied as the club's ninth-highest all-time goalscorer.
+In 2022, Dybala signed for Roma on a free transfer following his 7 seasons at Juventus.

 Dybala made his senior debut for Argentina in 2015 at the age of 21.
 He has made 40 appearances and represented Argentina at the 2018 FIFA World Cup, the 2019 Copa América, and the 2022 FIFA World Cup, winning the latter title.